 - 4-5 tablespoons mayonnaise

-- 1 teaspoon mustard
+- 1 teaspoon Dijon mustard

-- salt and pepper
+- fine sea salt and black pepper

 - some parsley

-In the meantime, cook the potatoes until soft.
+- In the meantime, cook the potatoes until soft.
 Cook the carrots.
 Cook the eggs until hard as well.
 Leave everything to cool, the beetroot as well.

-When all the cooked vegetables and the eggs are cold, chop them into nice cubes or slices.
+- When all the cooked vegetables and the eggs are cold, chop them into nice cubes or slices.